sca-opdir/sca-opdir.github.io/pages/mydoc/mydoc_ia_chatgpt_fonctionnement.md

 operation, (2) position representations, (3) elementwise nonlinearities, and (4) future masking (in the context of language modeling.)

+Necessities for a self-attention building block
+Self-attention:
+• the basis of the method.
+• Position representations:
+• Specify the sequence order, since self-attention is an unordered function of its inputs.
+• Nonlinearities:
+• At the output of the self-attention block
+• Frequently implemented as a simple feed-forward network.
+• Masking:
+• In order to parallelize operations while not looking at the future.
+• Keeps information about the future from “leaking” to the past.

 #### Transformer

  as of 2023, by far the most-used architecture in NLP is called